How safe is your chimney?

 Level III Inspection

 A Level III inspection is the most detailed of all of the inspection types and includes inspection of concealed areas of the building.
-However, examination of concealed areas will be limited to areas reasonably suspected of containing hazards that cannot be evaluated otherwise.
+However, examining hard to reach areas limits to areas we reasonably suspect of containing hazards that we cannot evaluate otherwise.

 A Level III inspection includes all areas covered in a Level I and Level II inspection, and inspection of concealed areas to investigate known or suspected problems.
 In as much as certain portions of a Level III inspection require destructive action to the building, the inspector will discuss these areas with the building owner prior to the inspection.